List of The Hunger Games characters: Lucy Gray Baird

 Lucy Gray Baird is the District 12 female tribute and victor of the 10th Hunger Games.
 She was not born in District 12 but was a member of the Covey, a group of travelling musicians.
-Following the war, the Covey were forced to settle down in districts.
-Before the reaping, Lucy Gray was in a relationship with fellow Covey member Billy Taupe, who was also seeing the mayor's daughter, Mayfair Lipp.
-Both girls discover this, and Lucy Gray believes that Mayfair arranged for her to be reaped.
+Following the war, the Covey were forced to settle down in District 12.
+Before the Reaping, Lucy Gray was in a relationship with fellow Covey member Billy Taupe, who was also seeing the mayor's daughter, Mayfair Lipp.
+Both girls discover this and Lucy Gray believes that Mayfair arranged for her to be reaped.
 Coriolanus Snow is assigned to be her mentor, and they develop mutual feelings.
 She dazzles audiences with her charisma and singing ability and has a penchant for snake charming.
-Coriolanus provides her with a compact to collect rat poison into the Games and familiarizes the snake mutations with her smell so they will not attack her.
-During the games, she poisons Wovey and Reaper, and is able to collect the snake mutations, using one to kill Treech.
+Coriolanus provides her with a compact to smuggle rat poison into the Games and familiarizes the snake mutations with her smell so they will not attack her.
+During the games, she poisons Wovey and Reaper, and is able to control the snake mutations.
 However, due to the illicit assistance she received, she receives very little publicity afterwards.

 She is reunited with Coriolanus after he is assigned to District 12 as a Peacekeeper.
 She is the writer of the song "The Hanging Tree".
 After Mayfair is killed by Coriolanus, the mayor becomes determined to arrest Lucy Gray for her murder, so she and Coriolanus leave District 12, only for Lucy Gray to realize his role in the death of Sejanus Plinth.
-Deciding that he is untrustworthy, she flees and leaves a trap.
-Coriolanus shoots a rifle in Lucy Gray's direction and she is not seen again afterwards, but her fate is left uncertain.
-In The Hunger Games, she is indirectly stated to be dead, as Haymitch Abernathy is the only surviving District 12 victor at that point.
+Deciding that he is untrustworthy, she flees and possibly leaves a trap.
+Coriolanus shoots a rifle in Lucy Gray's direction as she flees but is unable to find any evidence of what may have become of her.
+Lucy Gray's fate is left ambiguous as she never makes an appearance again and is swiftly erased from public memory by Dr. Gaul, who destroys all recordings of the games except for one master tape that she keeps for herself.
+In The Hunger Games, she is indirectly mentioned by Katniss who references a District 12 victor other than Haymitch Abernathy.

+In Sunrise on the Reaping, taking place forty years after The Ballad of Songbirds and Snakes, Lucy Gray is mentioned several times, but her fate remains unknown and she is mostly considered the mysterious victor who has all but vanished from memory.
+While searching the Covey's secret graveyard for Lenore Dove's grave, Haymitch stumbled across Lucy Gray's grave.
+However, the poem on it suggested that the Covey believed her to possibly still be alive, at least when they put up the grave marker.
+The poem on the grave marker read "yet some maintain that to this day she is a living child; that you may see sweet Lucy Gray upon the lonesome wild."